comphonia/tictactoe4js/README.md

 # tictactoe4js
 A tic-tac-toe library for JS.
 For building n x n grids.
+A work in progress.